-What kind of work do I do?
+What kind of research do I do?

-More than just books!
+More than books!

 I am looking forward to my continuing my professional, academic, and personal development (all with the help of my loving partner, Chris, and my faithful chihuahua, Cowboy) here in Santa Cruz.
 You can find updated and detailed information on more of my research and professional activities under the “What’s New” page of this site.